 You should book your tour on LB Distillery’s website online in advance.
 It is free but be prepared, you will love their spirits so much that you will likely buy a bottle (or two.)
 For a bottle of 7-times distilled vodka (Grey Goose Vodka quality), expect to pay around $34 CAD, not a bad deal if I say so myself.

 2. Go for a swim at Manitou Lake

 I only visited Manitou on a day trip from Saskatoon, but to be honest, I would’ve spent a night or two if I had known beforehand how nice it is!
-There are a few hotels in town that are walking distance to the lake including the Manitou Executive Suites.
+There are a few hotels in town that are within walking distance to the lake including the Manitou Executive Suites.

 The Manitou Springs Resort & Mineral Spa actually takes water from the lake for their indoor pool.
 The water is heated so you can float in it any time of year (the lake is very cold even in the summer.)

 You can visit the pools for $16 CAD per person, or if you spend the night at the hotel you’re entrance is free!
-The hotel is fairly affordable but isn’t the nicest in the area.

-3. Bet at the Horse Races
+3. Spend a day at the Marquis Downs Horse Races

 Entry is $5 per person and the races are on every Friday and Saturday night from June to September.